MarioPasc/Spain_Light_Price_Study/README.md

 3. Make your changes and commit: `git commit -m "Added new feature"`.

-4. Push your changes to your fork: `git push origin new-feature`.
+4. Push your changes to your fork: `git push origin new

-5. Open a Pull Request in this repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.